have less than

 Growth of the Pilbara’s SME sector has the potential to foster greater innovation and collaboration, increase regional competitiveness and provide new and diversified employment opportunities, making it a key part of realising the region’s vision for 2050.
 The Commission is working in partnership with government, industry and business to achieve a number of strategic objectives that aim to unlock the Pilbara’s SME potential and make the 2050 vision a reality.

-Pilbara Local Content Officer
+Pilbara Local Content Advisor

-The Commission has a dedicated Local Content Officer whose role is to develop, promote and maximise opportunities for local suppliers, contractors and jobseekers in the Pilbara by connecting to relevant government, industry, businesses, Aboriginal Corporations, employment and training stakeholders.
+The Commission has a dedicated Local Content Advisor whose role is to develop, promote and maximise opportunities for local suppliers, contractors and jobseekers in the Pilbara by connecting to relevant government, industry, businesses, Aboriginal Corporations, employment and training stakeholders.
 Click here to read more about this role and how it will support local Pilbara businesses.

 Newman Business Activation Program